I. Introduction

 1. Types of Robots Used

-• Ground Robots: These machines are designed to traverse challenging terrain, navigate debris, and even enter damaged buildings.
-Ground robots can be equipped with tools for manipulating objects, as well as cameras and sensors to relay critical data back to human operators.
+Ground robots, on the other hand, are designed to traverse challenging terrain, navigate debris, and even enter damaged buildings.
+They can be equipped with tools for manipulating objects and sensors to relay critical data back to human operators.
+A study published in the Journal of Robotics and Mechatronics found that ground robots can be effective in search-and-rescue operations, providing real-time video feeds and allowing human responders to evaluate situations from a safe distance.

 2. Task Capabilities and Technological Advances

-• Search-and-Rescue Operations: Drones equipped with thermal imaging can detect body heat, significantly aiding search efforts.
+For example, drones equipped with thermal imaging can detect body heat, significantly aiding search efforts.
 Ground robots can provide real-time video feeds, allowing human responders to evaluate situations from a safe distance.
+As noted by the Federal Emergency Management Agency, the use of robotic technology can help reduce the risk of injury or death for responders, while also improving the speed and accuracy of response efforts.

-• Reconnaissance: Robots can survey vast areas swiftly, identifying hazards such as fires, gas leaks, or structural instabilities that might pose a risk to recovery teams.
+Robots can survey vast areas swiftly, identifying hazards such as fires, gas leaks, or structural instabilities that might pose a risk to recovery teams.
+This reconnaissance phase is critical in disaster scenarios, as it enables responders to prioritize and address the most critical hazards first.
+Advanced sensors and navigation systems enable robots to gather comprehensive data on the affected areas, which is essential for developing an effective response strategy.

-• Advanced Sensors and Navigation: The integration of technologies such as GPS and Simultaneous Localization and Mapping (SLAM) allows robots to build and update maps of their surroundings autonomously, making them more efficient in navigating disaster sites.
+The integration of technologies such as GPS and Simultaneous Localization and Mapping (SLAM) enables robots to autonomously build and update maps of their surroundings, enhancing navigation efficiency in disaster scenarios.
+This capability enables robots to map the affected area, detect potential hazards, and locate affected persons.

 3. Case Studies of Successful Interventions